Body Rock

 Body Rock is a 1984 American dance drama film directed by Marcelo Epstein, and written by Desmond Nakano and Kimberly Lynn White.
 It stars Lorenzo Lamas as Chilly D, a young man "from the streets" with a talent for break-dancing, and co-stars Vicki Frederick, Cameron Dye, Michelle Nicastro and Ray Sharkey.

+The film received mostly negative reviews from critics, but the title song, performed by Maria Vidal, became a chart success worldwide.

 Plot

 Chilly is just a guy from the streets with a talent for break-dancing.
 When his wicked moves catch the eye of industry professional Terrence Mitchell, Chilly finds his dreams of fame and fortune coming true, for better or for worse.